Short-term health plans in Maryland

 The Maryland Insurance Administration maintains a page called “Is a short-term medical plan for you?” with details that help consumers understand how the plans work, and the coverage limitations that they impose.

 New law requires short-term plans to cover mental health care as of October 2019

 In April 2018, Maryland enacted SB28, which had passed unanimously in both chambers of the state legislature.
-The legislation takes effect October 1, 2019, and requires short-term plans issued on or after that date to provide coverage for treatment related to “mental illness, emotional disorders, drug misuse, or alcohol misuse.”
+The legislation took effect October 1, 2019, and requires short-term healthcare plans issued on or after that date to provide coverage for treatment related to “mental illness, emotional disorders, drug misuse, or alcohol misuse.”